mikemey/address-book/README.md

 - Assumptions:
    - only basic input validation (on address book file).
 No precaution taken when address book doesn't comply with specified format.
-Would discuss with story owner how to handle these situations (ie not all columns present - should only the line be rejected or the whole address book), but these exceptions would come up during a story planning- or kick-off session.
+Would discuss with story owner how to handle these situations (ie not all columns present - should only the line be rejected or the whole address book), these exceptions should come up earlier during a story planning- or kick-off session.